 Successful applicants to the DS Master’s Portfolio will have met the admission standards required by the Graduate School and by their primary Master’s degree program.
 Students may enter the DS portfolio program at any point in their graduate work, but it is recommended that they do so as soon as they decide to pursue the portfolio.
 The following information is requested in the application:

-A statement of purpose, including previous experience related to individuals with disabilities, relationship of DS to the student’s program of studies, and relationship of DS to future career goals.
+A statement of purpose, including previous experience related to individuals with disabilities, the relationship of DS to the student’s program of studies, and relationship of DS to future career goals.

 Proof of enrollment and good academic standing in an approved graduate degree program.